SublimeText/LaTeXTools/README.markdown

 Commands are executed in the `$pdf_file_path`, i.e., the folder containing the `$pdf_file`.

-Using this, you can, for example, support okular with the following settings:
+For example, you can use the command viewer to support Okular with the following settings in your `LaTeXTools.sublime-settings` file:

 ```json
 "viewer": "command",